jrpotter/notebook/notes/processor/exceptions.md

 Every exception is given a unique nonnegative integer called its **exception number**.
 This is used as an index into the exception table in which entry $k$ contains the address of the handler for exception $k$.

-The starting address of the exception table is contained in a special CPU register called the **exception table base register**.
+The starting address of the exception table is contained in a special CPU register called the **exception table base register** (ETBR).

 ![[exception-table.png]]